-In related news, we designed an ad hoc Cleansing Ritual using stuff we had in the kitchen!
+In related news, my friend J and I designed an ad hoc Cleansing Ritual using stuff we had in the kitchen!
 Hurrah for kitchen witchery!
 We are all about practical forms of practice.
 You do not need expensive tools, special ingredients, or occult rituals.
 You can create your own magic by will and practicality.
 You apply your magic to everything you do, no matter how mundane or small.

 It was a great, intimate experience and felt very bonding; not just the ritual itself with water being poured over our naked bodies under the sky, but planning it as well.
 We sat in the living room and chatted about how we were feeling the need for some ceremony, but it was late Sunday night so everything is closed, the moon was neither full nor new, and no online searches revealed an uncommon pagan bit of importance to the day.
 It was just a random evening with a good friend at their place.